What Happened

 - Charges: Two counts of conspiracy to commit first-degree murder.

-- Victims: Charles Vallow (shot in July 2019) and Brandon Boudreaux (survived a drive-by shooting in October 2019).
+- Victims: Charles Vallow (killed in July 2019) and Brandon Boudreaux (survived a shooting in October 2019).

-- Sentences: Two life sentences in Arizona, to be served consecutively to her existing life sentences in Idaho.
+- Sentencing Outcome: Two life sentences in Arizona, to run consecutively with her existing sentences in Idaho.

 Multiple Perspectives